-In order to become familiar with the Company, as well as the functioning of the Board of Directors, newlyappointed directors receive a variety of materials, including an overview of the Company, its operations and organization.
-They are also provided with access to key management personnel to provide additional information, including significant issues currently facing the Company.
+In order to become familiar with the Company, as well as the functioning of the Board, newly-appointed directors receive a variety of materials, including an overview of the Company, its operations and organization.
+They are also provided with access to key management personnel to provide additional information about the Company, including strategy and significant issues.
 Management will also maintain a program to keep directors up to date on legal, regulatory and other matters relevant to their positions as directors of a large, publicly-held corporation.